A Topological Approach to Spectral Clustering: Introduction

-In this article, we give an algorithm that directly uses the topological information in the Laplacian and heat operator, and which also demonstrates the utility of considering clustering as a problem of estimating the number of connected components of a distribution whose support is disconnected.
-While the topological aspect of the clustering problem is generally acknowledged in the topological data analysis community, this is, to the best of our knowledge, the first completely data-driven clustering algorithm that explicitly exploits this point of view.
-Second, the algorithm produces both the number of clusters and the clusters themselves, unlike popular algorithms such as $k$-means clustering, in which the number of clusters is required as input.
-The algorithm we present also gives, we believe, the first use of cross-validation in a non-commutative context.
-While this appears formally like standard cross-validation, we find ourselves outside the standard context of commutative probability, and the usual proofs of convergence no longer apply.
-Rigorous justification of this cross-validation technique is an important topic for future study, but we do not address this here.
-Finally, we give the first algorithm for automatically choosing the bandwidth of the kernel function used in approximations to Laplace-Beltrami operators.
+In this article, we give an algorithm that directly uses the topological information in the graph Laplacian to produce a clustering of the data, eliminating the need for separate dimension reduction and clustering steps.
+This process, furthermore, illustrates the utility of considering the data clustering problem from a topological, instead of purely analytic, perpective, i.e. to consider clustering as a problem of estimating the number of connected components of the support of an idealized underlying distribution.
+While the topological aspect of the clustering problem has been generally acknowledged in the topological data analysis community for some time, this is, to the best of our knowledge, the first completely data-driven clustering algorithm that explicitly exploits this point of view.
+Additionally, the algorithm produces both the number of clusters and the clusters themselves with no additional information required, unlike popular algorithms such as $k$-means clustering or $k$-nearest-neighbor clustering, in which the number of clusters or other additional input is required.
+Finally, we propose what we believe to be the first geometric and information-theoretic model selection criteria for choosing a Laplacian (or, more precisely, the associated Markov process) from a family of candidates built from the geometric properties of the sample space alone, instead of from observations of the Markov process.